-

 External key resources inspiring my work. -

-Resources for Managing, Growing, and Hiring Architects
+Managing, Growing, and Hiring Architects

 Pointers to resources for managin, growing and hiring architects.
 When growing and hiring architects, it is crucial to continually raise the bar, ensuring that the team is composed of highly skilled and diverse individuals who can contribute unique perspectives and expertise. -